-Each Warrant will have an exercise price of \$1.50 per full ADS, will be immediately exercisable and will expire five years from the date of issuance.
+Each Warrant will have an exercise price of \$ per full ADS (representing up to 125% of the public offering price per Unit to be sold in this offering), will be immediately exercisable and will expire five years from the date of issuance.
 To better understand the terms of the Warrants, you should carefully read the "Description of the Offered Securities" section of this prospectus.
 You should also read the form of Warrant, which is filed as an exhibit to the registration statement that includes this prospectus.